*Currently closed to the public due to COVID, please ensure you check direct with the Farm before planning a visit*

 Although this usually only occurs for a short time in the cats life, the organism remains capable of passing on the infection for up to 18 months in the right conditions.
 As the infection is usually caught from hunting rodents and birds, feral and farm cats are likely to be infected more often and for longer, therefore domestic cats should never be fed raw meat.

-Sheep who contract toxoplasmosis in pregnancy risk passing the infection on to their lambs.
+Sheep and goats who contract toxoplasmosis in pregnancy risk passing the infection on to their lambs and kids.
 This may be a problem for the farmer as it can be a major cause of abortion in sheep.
-Infection in sheep in early pregnancy invariably results in fatal death, while infection later in pregnancy typically could cause a live infected lamb to be born along side a dead twin.
+Infection in sheep in early pregnancy invariably results in fatal death, while infection later in pregnancy typically could cause a live infected lamb to be born alongside a dead twin.
 Non pregnant sheep which become infected develop a life long immunity and are not at risk of aborting lambs.

 The toxoplasma infection remains in the muscles in the form of tissue cysts in a sheep which has previously been infected, and the meat from these animals is then a risk to humans if eaten uncooked.
 A live vaccine, Toxovax, has recently been developed for sheep.
 Neither the vaccine nor a recently vaccinated sheep should be handled by pregnant women.